LewisResearchGroup/ProteomicsQC/docs/rawtools.md

 # RawTools

-RawTools is an open-source and freely available package designed to perform scan data parsing and quantification, and quality control analysis of Thermo Orbitrap raw mass spectrometer files.
-More information is available in the Github [repository](https://github.com/kevinkovalchik/RawTools).

 > Kovalchik KA, Colborne S, Spencer SE, Sorensen PH, Chen DDY, Morin GB, et al. RawTools: Rapid and Dynamic Interrogation of Orbitrap Data Files for Mass Spectrometer System Management.
 J Proteome Res.
 2018. doi:10.1021/acs.jproteome.8b00721

+RawTools is a comprehensive and user-friendly software designed for the analysis of mass spectrometry-based proteomics data.
+It is an open-source tool that provides a range of features for processing and analyzing raw proteomics data, including quality control checks, filtering, normalization, peak detection, and quantification.

+The tool supports various file formats commonly used in proteomics, including RAW, MGF, and mzML files, and offers a range of visualization options to aid in data exploration and interpretation.
+The software also includes advanced features such as label-free quantification, statistical analysis, and data normalization, making it an ideal tool for proteomics researchers.

+One of the key strengths of RawTools is its user-friendly interface, which allows researchers to easily navigate through their data and perform complex analyses without the need for extensive programming skills.
+The software is regularly updated, and its development is driven by a community of researchers and bioinformaticians, ensuring that it stays up-to-date with the latest advancements in proteomics research.

+Overall, RawTools is a powerful and versatile tool that can help researchers to efficiently process, analyze, and interpret their proteomics data, providing valuable insights into the biological systems under investigation.

+More information is available in the Github [repository](https://github.com/kevinkovalchik/RawTools).

 ## Parameters
 Here is the help text that explains the different parameters of _RawTools_ that are relevant for _Proteomics QC_.
 However, not all of them were tested.